kant/python-ukulele-chord-to-svg/README.md

 # Installation

-* First you need Python 3 (https://www.python.org, ) - Python 3.6 should work, because it's the development environment
+* First you need Python 3 (https://www.python.org) - Python 3.6 should work, because it's the development environment
-* And this modul uchord - simply copy the source
+* And this module uchord - simply copy the source

 Or try